 Food and beverages may be kept in the room refrigerator on the top shelf only.
 For safety reasons your food and beverages need to be stored in closed and dated containers.
 An additional refrigerator located in the Family Lounge is also available for your food storage.

 We offer a Milk Room for you to store breast milk that you pump for your baby.
 The Milk Room is located on the 8th floor, the same floor as the Newborn ICU.
-The Parent Host or GSS can help you locate the Milk Room; where you will take your breast milk that you pump for your baby.
+GSS or any NICU staff can help you locate the Milk Room; where you will take your breast milk that you pump for your baby.
 For your convenience, there is a breast pump located in your baby’s room and/or there is a separate pumping room near the Security Welcome Desk.
 Pumping supplies are available in the pumping room.
 Lactation Consultants are available to assist you.

-One or two parents may stay in the baby’s room overnight (exceptions arranged through the social worker).
-Siblings are not permitted to spend the night.
+One or two caregivers may stay in the baby’s room overnight.
+Please provide the first and last name of overnight caregivers to your baby’s nurse.
+Siblings are not permitted to spend the night in the hospital.

 There are many local hotels and motels near the hospital, as well as the Med Inn – a hotel located inside the main University Hospital, and Ronald McDonald House (certain criteria required and this is arranged through the social worker).
 Visit our hotel accommodations page for more information about lodging, or call 800-544-8684.